-This is because if one party was to die unexpectedly after a dissolution had been finalised, but before financial issues had been resolved, then any entitlements to pensions or other rights under your civil partnership could be lost.
+This is because if one party was to die unexpectedly after a divorce had been finalised, but before financial issues had been resolved, then any widow's or widower's entitlements could be lost.

-We have teams of specialist finance and children lawyers who can assist you in dealing with all the other issues that may need to be resolved as you progress through your dissolution.
+We have teams of specialist finance and children lawyers who can assist you in dealing with all the other issues that may need to be resolved as you progress through your divorce.